nils-n/meetings-reminder-system/TESTING.md

 #### Participant Class

-The participant class was tested for :
+The `Participant` class was tested for :
 - valid constructor calls
 - valid input of Name, Email, Participant ID
 - valid conversion into a row format for I/O of Google Sheets